lupyuen/lupyuen.github.io/src/iot.md

 That's all for the Main Function of our Zig App!

 _Wait...
-Our Zig code looks familiar?_
+Our Zig Code looks familiar?_

-Yep it's largely identical to the C code in the __Demo App__ for the LoRaWAN Stack: [main.c](https://github.com/Lora-net/LoRaMac-node/blob/master/src/apps/LoRaMac/fuota-test-01/B-L072Z-LRWAN1/main.c#L314-L390)
+Yep our Zig Code is largely identical to the __C Code in the Demo App__ for the LoRaWAN Stack: [main.c](https://github.com/Lora-net/LoRaMac-node/blob/master/src/apps/LoRaMac/fuota-test-01/B-L072Z-LRWAN1/main.c#L314-L390)

 Converting C code to Zig looks rather straightforward!
 In a while we'll talk about the tricky parts we encountered during the conversion.